1crowie1/tut10G3_isdm/report.md

 Database used for targeting list has sufficient volumes of data to produce scripts and guidlines for RMs

-RMs already have a developed knowledge of holiday packages and thus able to service customers
+RMs already have a developed knowledge of holiday packages and thus able to service customers without training

 The skill score calculation is accurate enough to portray RMs skill correctly